The Best Accounting Tools for Remote Teams

 Billing and Revenue

-Stripe is dominant at SaaS and e-commerce companies for payment processing.
-Revenue recognition for Stripe-based revenue is one of the more technically demanding accounting tasks at growth-stage companies.
+Stripe is dominant at SaaS and e-commerce companies for payment processing – and revenue recognition for Stripe-based revenue is one of the more technically demanding accounting tasks at growth-stage companies.
+Chargebee and Recurly are subscription billing platforms common at SaaS companies that require accountants who understand deferred revenue, MRR/ARR reconciliation, and ASC 606.

 Tool Stack by Company Stage: A Reference Guide

-How to Assess Tool Proficiency in a Hiring Process
+How to Assess Tool Proficiency

 • "How do you handle deferred revenue in NetSuite's revenue recognition module?
 Walk me through a specific example."